Terms & Conditions

 (vi) the Customer must take all reasonable precautions to ensure that no damage is caused as a result of its use (or the use by a third party) of the Products.
 Without limiting the generality of the foregoing, in the case of tables, chairs and other furniture, it is the Customer's responsibility to ensure that: -

 (a) protective coverings are used by the Customer so as not to damage or scratch the floor upon which the tables, chairs or other furniture is placed.
 For example, suitable stoppers on product legs should be used which are appropriate for the Customer's floor type.

 (b) the protective coverings or stoppers are regularly upgraded when required to minimise damage to the Customer's floor.

 (c) the Customer only purchases tables, chairs and other furniture which are suitable for the floor upon which it is to be placed.

 (vii) with some floor surfaces, such as natural wood, it is inevitable that some damage will occur from the use of tables, chairs and other furniture and the Supplier will have no liability to the Customer in relation to any such damage.

 9.8 The Supplier must be notified of an imperfection in the Products within 7 days of the Products being delivered failing which any warranty applying to the Products will cease to apply.

-9.9 If the Supplier is required under these Terms and Conditions to repair a Product, it will endeavour to give an approximate timeframe by which a Product will be repaired (if repair is possible) and will attempt to do so within a reasonable time.
+9.9 If the Supplier is required under these Terms and Conditions to repair a Product, it will endeavor to give an approximate time frame by which a Product will be repaired (if repair is possible) and will attempt to do so within a reasonable time.